-October choose the Quinoa of Poder Andino synonym for work and management.
+October choose the Quinoa of Poder Andino I want to clarify something here.
+Please, of your brother Samuel Ramos Quispe, a synonym for work and management.
 Friend and brother.
 Samuel Ramos Quispe for mavor, vote for the Quinoa of Poder Andino!

 - Thousands of people commute every day.
 Thousands of miners commute every day via the neighborhood of Compuerta, my friends.
 Nowadays Compuerta is terrible, it is full of trash, full of mud you can't walk in the area.
 You have to wear boots if not you will lose your shoes.
 Compuerta is truly like this!
-We're not exaggerating, the quantity of trash - Yes, all of a sudden they have asked for this... that accumulates is enormous.
-It's tons!
-If we were located somewhere else or had another habitat and temperature.
-In past years, they say, the Corporation has My God half of La Rinconada would be dead from contamination!
+We're not exaggerating, the quantity of trash If we were located somewhere else or had another habitat and temperature. from contamination!
 From that illness, from that plague that spreads with the heat.
 Our good fortune is that we are at above 5,000 meters, the temperatures are low and this is what has been favoring us.
 If not, we would all be sick.
 All of our children would be sick!
 The health center would collapse!
 It would collapse with this environment that we have.
 It would totally collapse.
 A few days ago I was with some women.
 We did not speak about trash.
 We spoke about another topic, IDs.

 Do you know what their response was?
 With sarcastic smiles on their faces.
 "Are you crazy?
 Why would I change my residency?
 I am from Puno and I'm forced to work here!"
 But they don't realize that they live from this town.
 We eat from this town.
 We educate our children from this Holy Land.
 While we don't care about the well-being of this town in the least bit.

-We aren't in the least bit interested that our town of La Rinconada could change in some
+We aren't in the least bit interested that our town of La Rinconada could change in some way